ikamensh/flynt/README.md

 To run: `flynt {source_file_or_directory}`

-* Given a single file, it will 'f-stringify' it: replace all applicable single line string formatting in this file (file will be modified).
+* Given a single file, it will 'f-stringify' it: replace all applicable string formatting in this file (file will be modified).
 * Given a folder, it will search the folder recursively and f-stringify all the .py files it finds.
 It skips some hard-coded folder names: `blacklist = {'.tox', 'venv', 'site-packages', '.eggs'}`.

 It turns the code it runs on into Python 3.6+, since 3.6 is when "f-strings" were introduced.